kcat28/flappybird/README.md

 Made purely for learning and practice.

 ## Credits
-- Sprites licensed under MIT from [https://github.com/samuelcust/flappy-bird-assets.git].
+- Sprites licensed under MIT from [sprite source](https://github.com/samuelcust/flappy-bird-assets.git).
 - This project is an educational recreation and is not affiliated with .GEARS or the original Flappy Bird creators.

 ## License